atk4/docs/overview/why-use.md

 Neither of these solutions met the needs of our busy web development house.
 So we set out to build a simpler, faster and more reliable approach to developing rich web applications.

-Though our experience of over 100 commercial projects, Agile Toolkit has evolved into a mature, production-ready development tool.
+Though our experience of over 100 commercial projects Agile Toolkit has evolved into a mature, production-ready development tool.

 ## What Unique Benefits Does Agile Toolkit Deliver?